steveshogren/hugo-blog/content/post/purity-is-good-design.md

 Approved approveChange(ToBeApproved c) // makes a new object
 ```

-While both functions are pure, the first function introduces a run-time error!
+While both functions are pure, the first function introduces a run-time error if
-What if the ```Approval``` was already approved?
-That is a failure state allowed
+the ```Approval``` was already approved!
+The run-time error is a failure state
-because of poor modeling.
-The second function cannot even accept an unapproved
+allowed because of poor modeling.

+The second function is a better domain model, because it cannot even accept an
-object, preventing this sort of error from even happening.
+unapproved object.
+The type system prevents this sort of error from even
+happening.